dubinsky/cloud-run/README.md

 - `cloudRunDeploy` task is configured to depend on the `jib` task;
 - `cloudRunLocal` task is configured to depend on the `jibDockerBuild` task.

-Note: any additional task of type `org.podval.tools.cloudrun.RunLocalTask` is configured with the parameters from the Service YAML file, and automatically depends on the`jibDockerBuild` task.
+Note: any additional task of type `org.podval.tools.cloudrun.CloudRunPlugin.RunLocalTask` is configured with the parameters from the Service YAML file, and automatically depends on the`jibDockerBuild` task.